History of the British Raj: Round Table Conferences 1930–31–32

-The three Round Table Conferences of 1930–32 were a series of conferences organised by the British Government to discuss constitutional reforms in India.
-They were conducted according to the recommendation of Muslim leader Muhammad Ali Jinnah to the Viceroy Lord Irwin and the Prime Minister Ramsay MacDonald, and by the report submitted by the Simon Commission in May 1930.
+The three Round Table Conferences of 1930–32 were a series of consultations organised by the British government to discuss constitutional reforms in India.
+They were conducted on the advice of Muslim leader Muhammad Ali Jinnah to Viceroy Lord Irwin and Prime Minister Ramsay MacDonald, and the recommendation of the report submitted by the Simon Commission in May 1930.
 Demands for swaraj, or self-rule, in India had been growing increasingly strong.
 By the 1930s, many British politicians believed that India needed to move towards dominion status.
-However, there were significant disagreements between the Indian and the British leaders that the Conferences could not resolve.
+However, there were significant disagreements between the Indian and the British leaders that the conferences could not resolve.